Bell Bottom (2021 film): Production

 The film was officially announced in November 2019.
-Subjected on true events, Bell Bottom is set during 1980s about some unforgettable heroes of the era.
+Based on true events, Bell Bottom is set during 1980s about some unforgettable heroes of the era.
 It became the first film to begin shooting post COVID-19 pandemic in India.
-Principal photography was completed in a one-shot schedule from 20 August to 30 September 2020 in Glasgow, Scotland and London.
+Principal photography was completed in a single schedule from 20 August to 30 September 2020 in Glasgow and London.

 Release

-The film was initially set for theatrical release on 22 January 2021 but got later shifted to 2 April, then 28 May and later 27 July 2021 but faced delays due to the COVID-19 pandemic.
-Post the second wave of the pandemic, it was the first film to release theatrically without Maharashtra cinemas that were closed at that time.
+The film was initially set for theatrical release on 22 January 2021 but was later moved to 2 April, then to 28 May and later to 27 July 2021 as it faced delays due to the COVID-19 pandemic.
+Post the second wave of the pandemic in India, it was the first film to release theatrically except in Maharashtra theatres that were closed at that time.
 The film released on 19 August 2021 in 3D.
-It was released on Amazon Prime Video on 16 September, and in Maharashtra cinemas on 22 October 2021.
+It premiered on Amazon Prime Video on 16 September, and in Maharashtra cinemas on 22 October 2021.

 Soundtrack

 The film score is composed by Daniel B. George while Julius Packiam composed the trailer score.
 The songs featured in the film are composed by Amaal Mallik, Tanishk Bagchi, Shantanu Dutta, Gurnazar and Maninder Buttar while lyrics are written by Rashmi Virag, Tanishk Bagchi, Babbu Maan, Maninder Buttar, Seema Saini and Gurnazar.

 The song Sakhiyan2.0 was a remake of the 2018 Punjabi song Sakhiyan by Maninder Buttar.